Michael B. Jordan

 BirthdayFeb 9, 1987

-Jordan was named one of the 100 most influential people in the world by Time magazine in 2020 and 2023.
+Jordan was named one of the 100 most influential people in the world by Time in 2020 and 2023.
 Also in 2020, he was named People's Sexiest Man Alive, and The New York Times ranked him 15th on its list of the 25 greatest actors of the 21st century.
-Jordan is also a co-owner of English Premier League football club AFC Bournemouth.
+Jordan is also a co-owner of Premier League club AFC Bournemouth.

 Biography from the Wikipedia article Michael B. Jordan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.